Frequently asked questions

 What are the opening hours?

 The Royal Necropolis is open daily.
-From April to September, Monday–Saturday 10:00–17:45 and Sunday 12:00–17:45; from October to March it closes an hour earlier, at 16:45.
+From April to September, 10:00–17:45 (Sundays from 12:00); from October to March it closes an hour earlier, at 16:45.
 Last admission is 30 minutes before closing, and access may pause during religious services.
-It is closed on 1 January, 1 May and 25 December, so it is worth confirming when you book.
+Note that the Fabrique de la flèche spire workshop is closed on Mondays — because your ticket includes it, this ticket is valid Tuesday to Sunday.
+The site is also closed on 1 January, 1 May and 25 December, so it is worth planning your visit accordingly.

 Can I show the ticket on my phone?

 Yes.
 We issue an e-ticket that you present on your phone at the entrance — there is no need to print it.
-Just have it ready to show at your timed slot, and our concierge team is on call if anything needs sorting on the day.
+Just have it ready to show at the entrance, and our concierge team is on call if anything needs sorting on the day.

 How do I get to Saint-Denis from Paris?